sterlett/sterlett/README.md

 **Sterlett** is a microservice and console API for retrieving and processing public information about computer hardware prices.
-It may help to buy the most efficient microchips in your region by the lowest price, using several benchmark providers and taking into account local currency spikes and pricing fraud.
+It may help to buy the most efficient microchips in your region by the lowest available price, using several benchmark providers and taking into account local currency spikes and pricing fraud.

 ## Architecture